kapilduraphe/okta-mcp-server/README.md

 - Address
 - Preferences

+### list_users
+Lists users from Okta with optional filtering and pagination:
+- Supports SCIM filter expressions (e.g., 'profile.firstName eq "John"')
+- Free-form text search across multiple fields
+- Sorting options (by status, creation date, etc.)
+- Pagination support with customizable limits

+### list_groups
+Lists user groups from Okta with optional filtering and pagination:
+- Filter expressions for groups (e.g., 'type eq "OKTA_GROUP"')
+- Free-form text search across group fields
+- Sorting options (by name, type, etc.)
+- Pagination support with customizable limits

 ## Example Usage in Claude

 After setup, you can use commands like:

-- "Show me details for user example@domain.com"
+- "Show me details for user with userId XXXX"
 - "What's the status of user john.doe@company.com"
 - "When was the last login for user jane.smith@organization.com"
+- "List all users in the marketing department"
+- "Find users created in the last month"
+- "Show me all the groups in my Okta organization"
+- "List groups containing the word 'admin'"

 ## Error Handling

 The server includes robust error handling for:
-- User not found (404 errors)
+- User or group not found (404 errors)
 - API authentication issues
 - Missing or invalid user profiles
 - General API errors